dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

 Sample Data
 -----------

-The data is in netCDF format.
+The data is in NetCDF format.
 The sample data used to create an example 2d histogram is available in the METplotpy repository, where the **histogram_2d.py** code is located:

 *$METPLOTPY_BASE/test/histogram_2d/grid_diag_temperature.nc*